Frequently Asked Questions

 Do you hear about my issue often?

 It is often reassuring to callers to know they are not the only one struggling with a particular issue, but of course we cannot discuss other helpline calls we have received.
-In over twenty years of helping lawyers it’s fair to say that we’ve heard most things several times before, and we do notice trends in calls about particular issues.
+In over twenty-five years of helping lawyers it’s fair to say that we’ve heard most things several times before, and we do notice trends in calls about particular issues.

 How long does a call usually last?